POSTDOCTORAL RESEARCHER in PUBLIC ECONOMICS - Deadline May 17 2026

 University of Roma Tre - Department of Law

-The Department of Law at the University of Roma Tre wishes to make a one-year (renewable) appointment to join our growing research team of scholars working in the fields of income and wealth distribution, the economics of climate transition, income and wealth taxation, and the redistributive effects of public policies.
+The Department of Law at the Roma Tre University wishes to make 2 (TWO) one-year appointments to join our growing research team of scholars working in the fields of income and wealth distribution, the economics of climate transition, income and wealth taxation, and the redistributive effects of public policies.

-The successful candidate will be collaborating part-time in the development of a research project.
-The researcher will be responsible for analysing microdata, time series of aggregated data, conducting bibliographic research, and redacting in-depth documents about the specific objectives of the research project.
-The job position also encourages the candidate to devote a substantial amount of time to advance his/her research agenda.
+The successful candidates will be collaborating part-time in the development of a research project.
+The researchers will be responsible for analysing microdata, time series of aggregated data, conducting bibliographic research, and redacting in-depth documents about the specific objectives of the research project.
+The position also encourages the candidates to devote a substantial amount of time to advancing their research agenda.

-The fixed-term contract runs for 12 months and renewal can be granted, subject to a positive evaluation of the research and collaboration outputs.
-The researcher is expected to have a regular presence in the department (e.g. at least 2/3 days a week).
+The fixed-term contract runs for 12 months, and renewal can be granted, subject to a positive evaluation of the research and collaboration outputs.
+The researchers are expected to have a regular presence in the department (e.g. at least 2/3 days a week).

-The successful candidate is welcome to support the organization of the Inequality in Rome seminar series run by our research team (see details here).
+The successful candidates are welcome to support the organization of the Inequality in Rome seminar series run by our research team (see details here).

 The Project “Drivers and consequences of rising economic inequality "